typed-ember/ember-cli-typescript/README.md

 ## Setup and Configuration

-To install the addon, just run:
+To install or upgrade the addon, just run:

 ```
 ember install ember-cli-typescript@latest